MithrilJS/mithril.js/docs/mithril.component.md

 Component component(Component component [, Object attributes [, any... args]])

 where:
-	Component :: Object { Controller, View }
+	Component :: Object { Controller, View } | ClassComponent
 	Controller :: SimpleController | UnloadableController
 	SimpleController :: void controller([Object attributes [, any... args]])
 	UnloadableController :: void controller([Object attributes [, any... args]]) { prototype: void unload(UnloadEvent e) }
 	UnloadEvent :: Object {void preventDefault()}
 	View :: void view(Object controllerInstance [, Object attributes [, any... args]])
+	ClassComponent :: SimpleClassComponent | UnloadableClassComponent
+	SimpleClassComponent :: void classConstructor([Object attributes [, any... args]]) { prototype: View }
+	UnloadableClassComponent :: void classConstructor([Object attributes [, any... args]]) { prototype: View, void unload(UnloadEvent e) }
 ```

 -	**Component component**

-	A component is supposed to be an Object with two keys: `controller` and `view`.
+	One option for component is to be an Object with two keys: `controller` and `view`.
 Each of these should point to a Javascript function.
 If a contoller is not specified, Mithril will automatically create an empty controller function.

+	The second option for the component is to be a constructor function, which is suppose to return an instance with methods `view` and (optionaly) `unload` available.

 -	**Object attributes**